tustin2121/James_Somerton_Transcripts/_videos/Qvu84kjtGvE.md

 <compare>
 <james {% include timecode %}>

-<mark>Mulan's gender journey over the course of the movie feels very familiar <mark yikes>to many trans and non-binary people.</mark></mark> First, in "Honor to Us All," the village women attempt to sculpt Mulan into an ideal woman - more specifically, an ideal wife.</mark> <mark num=2>Mulan fails the test of womanhood when her meeting with the Matchmaker goes horribly awry.
+<mark>Mulan's gender journey over the course of the movie feels very familiar <mark yikes>to many trans and nonbinary people.</mark> First, in "Honor to Us All," the village women attempt to sculpt Mulan into an ideal woman - more specifically, an ideal wife.</mark> <mark num=2>Mulan fails the test of womanhood when her meeting with the Matchmaker goes horribly awry.
 As Mulan acknowledges this failure in "Reflection," she poses a question that most trans people know intimately: "When will my reflection show who I am inside?"</mark>

 </james>
 <from {% include citation for=page.cite.plagiarized.queer_mulan at=" ¶ 5"%}>